-3. Peel and chop the onion.
+3. Peel and chop 1 small red onion.

 4. In a large iron skillet, add enough olive oil to coat the pan and then warm it over a medium-high heat.
 When the oil is glistening, add in the garlic, onion and serrano.
 Reduce the heat to medium-low and sauté the mixture until it becomes aromatic.
 You should smell the onions and garlic with a slight heat to it.

 5. Add in the sweet potatoes and toss them so they are all coated by the oil.
 Increase the heat back to medium-high and cook the potatoes until they are tender, about 25 minutes.
 At this time, pre-heat the oven to 425 degrees.

 6. When the potatoes have fully cooked, turn off the heat and crack the 6 eggs on top of the potatoes, spacing them out evenly.